 If your employer is ‘insolvent’ this means it can’t pay its debts.
-You have rights if this happens and can make a claim for any money you are owed.
+You have rights if this happens and can make a claim for money you’re owed.

 Types of insolvency